IMPORTANT SAFETY INFORMATION FOR PARENTS

-- To help catch illness before it enters Camp Lakewood we will be doing temperature checks of ALL campers and their parent during check-in and staff each day.
+- To help catch illness before it enters Camp Lakewood we will be doing temperature checks of ALL campers and their one guardian during check-in and staff each day.
 Any person with a fever of 100 degrees or higher will be asked to return home.

 - We ask that only one guardian accompany their child/children through the check in process as well as bring them to the cabin.

 - We ask that families take an active role in screening their child before arriving.
 Should someone arrive ill or become ill during their stay, it will be the responsibility of the parent to immediately pick up their child from our facility.

 - Social distancing guidelines must be followed at all times.

 - Campers will need to maintain at least six feet between each other, whenever possible with exception for campers within the same cabin group.

 - All people will be required to wear masks during check in and check out.

 - Campers should bring several CDC approved face masks.

-- Campers and staff will only be required to wear masks during the camp week when social distancing is not possible.
+- Campers and staff will only be required to wear masks during the camp week when social distancing is not possible within their unit/neighborhood.

 - Campers will NOT need to wear masks inside their cabin or when alone with their cabin group.